Contact one of our advisors now Call 0800 088 6004

 • Free initial consultation

 Applications for a declaration of presumed death are quite rare.
-Our expert team is one of very few in the country with experience of assisting clients in this area of the law and can help you if you need to consider this step.
+Our expert team is one of the very few in the country with experience in assisting clients in this area of the law and can help you if you need to consider this step.

 What is a Declaration of Presumed Death?